 Every client is remarkably original.
 Every project is distinctly unique.
 Everyone deserves a custom design.

-This project, located on a prominent central Arkansas college campus, is currently under construction.
-The space was originally a dorm community kitchen and was outfitted with residential style wood casework and plastic laminate counter top surfaces.
+This project, located on a prominent central Arkansas college campus, was originally a dorm community kitchen and was outfitted with residential style wood casework and plastic laminate counter top surfaces.
 The client wanted a more commercial feel.
 New, commercial-grade HDPL cabinets were installed with european hinges and full overlay doors.
 A white solid surface study counter and service counter which wraps at the edges provides a clean, modern and durable look.
 Our team also designed custom signage in order to brand the space. (in association with SMA and WGA)

 Project budget: approx. $40,000